matatk/landmarks/index.md

 You can build and run the current code locally as follows.

-1. Clone this repository to your computer.
+1. Clone [the Landmarks repository on GitHub](https://github.com/matatk/landmarks) to your computer.
 2. Ensure you have all the required build tools with `npm install` (you will need [Node.js](https://nodejs.org/)).
 3. Run `grunt` to build both the Firefox and Chrome versions, or `grunt firefox` or `grunt chrome` to build just one.
 The built versions of the extension are placed in the `extensions/<browser>/` directories and zip files for each will be stored in `build/<browser>/`.
 4. To test the extension locally in your browser...